Set yourself up for success by reviewing the Kaleidoscope Fighting Lupus travel guide!

 - Ask your doctor about adding motion sickness pills, anti diarrheal, benadryl, tylenol or ibuprofen to your “in case of…” bag of medications.

 - Keep all medications together in a clear bag (zip-locks work great) to make things easier for you and make things easier at any security checkpoints.

 In Case of an Emergency

 - Before you leave on your trip, research what the closest hospitals are around the location where you will be that accept your insurance.

 - Always wear a medical alert bracelet if you have allergies, or other life-threatening conditions.

 - In your phone, create a new contact that begins with ICE.
 ICE stands for “in case of emergency.”
 If something were to happen, a first responder would be able to check your phone and contact that person.
-Examples would be “ICE – NICK” or “ICE – SALLY.”
+Examples would be “ICE – TOREY” or “ICE – JAMIE.”

 We hope you have found our Kaleidoscope Fighting Lupus travel guide helpful!
 Safe travels!
 Bon voyage!

 *All images unless otherwise noted are property of and were created by Kaleidoscope Fighting Lupus.
 To use one of these images, please contact us at firstname.lastname@example.org for written permission; image credit and link-back must be given to Kaleidoscope Fighting Lupus. **All resources provided by us are for informational purposes only and should be used as a guide or for supplemental information, not to replace the advice of a medical professional.
 The personal views do not necessarily encompass the views of the organization, but the information has been vetted as a relevant resource.
 We encourage you to be your strongest advocate and always contact your medical provider with any specific questions or concerns.